KenNewcomb/Topologist/README.md

 	python3 topologist.py

 Topologist will look for a file named "settings" in the program directory.
-The input file contains the filename of the molecular coordinate file and bonding information.
 A sample settings file is given below:

 	input water.pdb